microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-02.md

   - `text-davinci-003`
   - `text-embedding-ada-002`

-(!)
-Model families currently available as of _Aug 4, 2023_ in Azure OpenAI includes GPT-3, Codex and Embeddings, GPT-4 is available for application.
+Note: Model families currently available as of _Aug 4, 2023_ in Azure OpenAI includes GPT-3, Codex and Embeddings, GPT-4 is available for application.
 Please reference this link for more information: https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models.
 Some models are not available for new deployments beginning **July 6, 2023**.
 Deployments created prior to July 6, 2023 remain available to customers until **July 5, 2024**.
 You may revise the environment file and the model you deploy accordingly.
 Please refer to the following link for more details: `https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/legacy-models`

+If you have deployed some of these models from before, you will still be able to use them until the dates listed above.
+However if you had not deployed those models, but have gpt-4 access, you can compare gpt3.5 to gpt4 in this challenge.
+If you do not have gpt-4 access, you can still go through this challenge conceptually to understand how to best pick a model from the ones you have deployed as well as the ones in the model catalog.

 - Add required credentials of Azure resources in the ``.env`` file